Answers to some common customer questions:

 All of the salmon we use is Wild.
 It is ground and flash frozen within a few hours at the plant in B.C. where it remains frozen for at minimum of 6 – 8 weeks before it is sent to us for use.
 Our B.C. supplier provides salmon to a number of pet food companies, and is very experienced in the science of quality and freshness control, just as we are. (*Farmed salmon has been linked to antibiotic use and other things that may be harmful to pets, so it is not used in our products.)

 Q. Do your chicken and turkey products contain feathers and organs?

-No, all of our poultry is from human grade product from Granny’s Poultry – necks, backs, frames, rib and leg bones – the pieces of the chicken or turkey that remain after cutting is completed for grocery stores and restaurants.
+No, all of our poultry originates from human grade product from Manitoba’s largest poultry producer – necks, backs, frames, rib and leg bones – the pieces of the chicken or turkey that remain after cutting is completed for grocery stores and restaurants.
 There are no organs, although hearts, livers and kidneys would be beneficial, however, these are removed in the processing line and discarded.
 That is why we add in Pork liver to our Mix products.
-This liver is also human grade and comes from a federally inspected plant here in Manitoba.
+This liver is also from human grade facilities and comes from federally or provincially inspected plants here in Manitoba.

-The “garbage” items like heads, feet, feathers and entrails of all birds go directly to rendering plants, where they are turned into feed meal that can become part of the “meat” portion of kibble.
+The condemned or inedible items like heads, feet, feathers and entrails of all birds go directly to rendering plants, where they are turned into feed meal that can become part of the “meat” portion of kibble.
 This is one of the major reasons why many kibble-fed pets come down with skin issues and many other problems.

 Q. How do you know if a product is complete and balanced?